easydatapy/easydata/docs/getting_started.rst

         'stock': True
     }

-Calling parse_item from a method inside model
+Calling parse from a method inside model
 ---------------------------------------------
-Advantages of calling ``parse_item`` from a method inside a model, is that you can put all extraction logic (making a request, reading feed file, etc.) inside item model and have better (depends on a use case) code organization.
+Advantages of calling ``parse`` from a method inside a model, is that you can put all extraction logic (making a request, reading feed file, etc.) inside item model and have better (depends on a use case) code organization.